HojdaAdelin/legion-code/README.md

-dir -z            Go to previous directory dir -x            Go to last directory rand 'min' 'max'  Random number between min and max numbers we enter
+dir -z            Go to previous directory dir -x            Go to last directory rand 'min' 'max'  Random number between min and max numbers we enter compres 'file'    Create a .zip arhive with the file

 </pre>